srozemuller/rozemuller_blog/content/blog/2022-03-08-configure-subscribe-to-avd-in-rdp-client-automated/index.md

 ## Auto subscribe without MEM or in image management

-There could be also a situation where Microsoft Endpoint Manager is not involved.
+There could be also a situation where Microsoft Intune is not involved.
 Because you are managing endpoints in another way or in the case of creating images for autopilot or in the Azure Compute gallery.
 In that case, it is just a matter of executing the PowerShell script on the device.
 The [script](https://github.com/srozemuller/AVD/blob/main/Auto%20subscription/auto-subscription.ps1) is in my GitHub repository.

 When creating images with platforms Azure DevOps add the script in a YAML task and add it to your sequence.
 I’ve added a short example below.